 How do I get financial aid?

 The first step in the financial aid process is to complete the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.gov/.
-Students will need their social security number, tax information from two years prior, untaxed income records, and current bank statements.
+Students will now use the Future Act Direct Data Exchange (FA-DDX) to transfer their federal tax information to the Department of Education.
+Students will also need their social security number, untaxed income records, and current bank statements.
 If applicable, students will also need the current net worth of their investments and business(es).
 Dependent students will need this information from their parents as well.

 When applying electronically, both the student and parent (if applicable) will use a FSA ID to sign the FAFSA.
 The FSA ID is obtained at https://studentaid.gov.
-The FAFSA is available October 1st each year.
+The FAFSA is available December 1st.
 UWSP has a priority date of May 1 to submit the FAFSA and have all requested documents completed to ensure availability of all aid programs.
 UWSP’s Federal School Code is 003924.
 View our Dates and Deadlines page for more information.

 After completing the FAFSA, you'll receive an email from us once we have received your application from the Department of Education.
 Typically we can begin downloading applications mid-November* each year.
 You must be admitted to UWSP before a financial aid offer will be processed.
 Additionally, students must be making Satisfactory Academic Progress in order to receive financial aid.
 Please review other eligibility requirements.